 Planting Ideas, Tips

 - After you build dry creek beds, you can dress up their sides a bit.
-As always with hardscape features, you can make them look better with plants, because the plants will soften the hard look of the hardscape.
+As always with hardscape features, you can make them look better with plants because the plants will soften the hard look of the hardscape.
 Adding a planting to your dry creek bed will further aid in preventing erosion, as well, because the plant roots will hold back soil.

 - If you're ambitious, you can go beyond a simple planting and install a landscape bridge over the feature and plant tall ornamental grasses to serve as "bookends" at both entrances to the landscape bridge.
 Adorn the landscape bridge with hanging container gardens to create a knockout focal point for your yard.

 - Plant selection depends on the same factors that you would consider for any other planting, with practical factors taking priority.
 If your dry creek bed is a big one, there may be multiple sets of growing conditions to address.
-For example, if part of it is going to be really wet at times, grow plants that do well in wet areas there.
+For example, if part of it is going to be wet at times, grow plants that do well in wet areas there.
 Grow full-sun plants in a spot that receives sunlight all day long, but shade plants in a spot shaded by a large tree.
 By the way, that large tree will also increase your maintenance, as any debris that falls from it (branches, leaves, etc.) should be removed.

 - Once you have taken into account the practical factors, you can move on to deciding which plants would look best in the planting.
 Many gardeners like the look of the branches of a small weeping tree hanging over a stream bed (dry or otherwise), with Crimson Queen Japanese maple (Acer palmatum dissectum 'Crimson Queen') being an especially popular choice.
 But when using such trees and shrubs, mix in some suitable shorter ground covers, as well.
-A planting will look more natural if plants of different heights are combined, rather than going with plants that are all of the same size.
+A planting will look more natural if plants of different heights are combined, rather than going with plants that are all of the same sizes.

 - Complete the project by adding mulch around the dry-creek-bed plants, to keep down weeds.
 A variety of different materials can serve as mulch, but, for obvious reasons, stone mulch is a strong choice here.